 CONCLUSIONS Clinicians and managers who implement TCIs in primary care can incorporate these results with their own health care context to determine the optimal balance between intensity and duration of TCIs.
 High-intensity interventions seem to be the best option.
 Moderate-intensity interventions implemented for 6 months or longer may be another option.

 We conducted a six-month feasibility study of a mobile-phone-based home monitoring system, called M-COPD.
 Patients with a history of moderate Acute Exacerbation of COPD (AECOPD) were given a mobile phone to record major symptoms (dyspnoea, sputum colour and volume), minor symptoms (cough and wheezing) and vital signs.
 A care team remotely monitored the recorded data and provided clinical interventions.
 Eight patients (mean age 65 years) completed the trial.
 Ten acute exacerbations occurred during the trial and were successfully treated at home.
 Prior to the AECOPD episode, the combined score of the major symptoms increased significantly (P<0.05).
 Following the intervention, it decreased significantly (P<0.05) within two weeks and returned to the baseline.
 The score of the minor symptoms also increased significantly (P<0.05), but the decrease following the intervention was not significant.
 There were significantly fewer hospital admissions during the trial, fewer ED presentations and fewer GP visits than in a six-month matched period in the preceding year.
-The results demonstrate the potential of home monitoring for analysing respiratory symptoms for early intervention of AECOPD.
+The results demonstrate the potential of home monitoring for analyzing respiratory symptoms for early intervention of AECOPD.

 Home telemonitoring can augment home health care services during a patient’s transition from hospital to home.
 Home health care agencies commonly use telemonitors for patients with heart failure although studies have shown mixed results in the use of telemonitors to reduce rehospitalizations.
 This randomized trial investigated if older patients with heart failure admitted to home health care following a hospitalization would have a reduction in rehospitalizations and improved health status if they received telemonitoring.
 Patients were followed up to 180 days post-discharge from home health care services.
 Results showed no difference in the time to rehospitalizations or emergency visits between those who received a telemonitoring vs. usual care.
 Older heart failure patients who received telemonitoring had better health status by home health care discharge than those who received usual care.
 Therefore for older adults with heart failure telemonitoring may be important adjunct to home health care services to improve health status.